geksiong/gs-garden/projects/esp8266-webradio.md

 }
 ```

 Update #2: Still getting reboots after some time.
 It's possible that the analog pin cannot be used together with WiFi, so I might have to switch to a rotary encoder.
-Another possibility is that I learnt that the ESP8266 "timer" resets after about 72 mins (versus the Arduino which resets in 49 days).
+Another possibility is that I learnt that the ESP8266 "timer" resets after about 72 mins (versus the Arduino which resets in 49 days) (update: there's some contention regarding the 72 min claim).
 Of course, it could also just be a dropped WiFi connection.
 I need to conduct further testing.

 ## Other Resources